tjcreedy/metamate/README.md

 2. Independently analyse the tabulated results to decide on the best strategy
 3. Run `dump` on the results cache for a given threshold set to extract the filtered ASVs

+### Input data required

+The ideal dataset for NUMTdumper is **a set of ASVs** arising from a **multi-sample metabarcoding dataset** accompanied by a solid set of **reference sequences** that are expected to be present in the dataset.
+Optionally, NUMTdumper can also utilise data assigning each ASV to a taxonomic group.

+The ASVs (amplicon sequence variants) should comprise all unique sequences found across the dataset, optionally denoised, singletons removed, and filtered to remove outlying length variants.

+The multi-sample aspect is crucial, as the main novelty and power of NUMTdumper comes from assessing read counts of ASVs across descrete sampling units, as opposed to just using read counts of ASVs across the dataset as a whole.
+NUMTdumper refers to sampling units as 'libraries', under the assumption that a sample has likely been sequenced as a descrete pool of amplicons sharing the same identifying index.
+Depending on your pipeline, your descrete samples of amplicons may be stored in different files or in one file with sequences identified in the sequence header.
+NUMTdumper can deal with either of these ([see below](#-l--libraries-path-path)), assuming the format is correct.

+Reference sequences allow NUMTdumper to identify some of the input ASVs as verified authentic, that is to say definitely *not* NUMTs.
+The reference sequences are not expected to be comprehensive, nor are all references necessarily expected to occur, but the more ASVs that can be designated as verified authentic, the better NUMTdumper is able to estimate the impact on filtering and the more accurate the selection of filtering thresholds can be.
+If necessary, references can be drawn from global databases, such as BOLD or GenBank, or curated versions of these such as MIDORI, but [we suggest](#reference-matching-arguments) that the hit thresholds be more stringent in this case.

 ### `find` introduction

 The purpose of `find` mode is to comprehensively assess a range of frequency filtering specifications to analyse the impact of these on determining NUMTs.
 By default, `find` doesn't actually output filtered ASV sequences; instead, it outputs comprehensive information about the effect of each term and threshold set on the number of ASVs filtered and, crucially, the numbers of validated ASVs retained or rejected by each threshold set.
 This information can then be used to guide a `dump` run to actually output filtered ASV sequences without putative NUMTs.